Terrorism in India

-Terrorism in India, according to the Home Ministry, poses a significant threat to the people of India.
+Terrorism in India, according to the Ministry of Home Affairs, poses a significant threat to the people of India.
 Compared to other countries, India faces a wide range of terror groups.
-Terrorism found in India includes Islamic terrorism, separatist terrorism, and left-wing terrorism India is one of the countries most impacted by terrorism.
+Terrorism found in India includes Islamist terrorism, ultranationalist terrorism, and left-wing terrorism.
+India is one of the countries most impacted by terrorism.

 A common definition of terrorism is the systematic use or threatened use of violence to intimidate a population or government for political, religious, or ideological goals.

-India continues to face a number of terror attacks from Islamic groups in Kashmir, Sikh separatists in Punjab, and secessionist groups in Assam.
+In 2022, India ranked 13th on the Global Terrorism Index.
+India continues to face a number of terror attacks from Islamist separatist groups in Kashmir, Sikh separatists in Punjab, and secessionist groups in Assam.
 The regions with long term :terrorist activities have been Jammu and Kashmir, east-central and south-central India (Naxalism) and the Seven Sister States.
-In August 2008, National Security Advisor M K Narayanan has said that there are as many as 800 terrorist cells operating in the country.
+In August 2008, National Security Advisor M K Narayanan said that as many as 800 terrorist cells are operating in the country.
 As of 2013, 205 of the country's 608 districts were affected by terrorist activity.
-Terror attacks caused 231 civilian deaths in 2012 in India, compared to 11,098 terror-caused deaths worldwide, according to the State Department of the United States; or about 2% of global terror fatalities while it accounts for 17.5% of global population.
+Terror attacks caused 231 civilian deaths in 2012 in India, compared to 11,098 terror-caused deaths worldwide, according to the State Department of the United States; or about 2% of global terror fatalities while it accounts for 17.5% of the global population.

-Reports have alleged and implicated terrorism in India to be sponsored by Pakistan, and some of the leading Pakistan's politicians including Former Pakistani presidents Pervez Musharraf, Asif Ali Zardari and former Prime Minister Navaz Sharif have in interviews accepted these allegations.
+Reports have alleged and implicated terrorism in India to be sponsored by Pakistan.
 In July 2016, the Government of India released data on a string of terror strikes in India since 2005 that claimed 707 lives and left over 3,200 injured.

 Definition

 The 8th report on terrorism in India published in 2008 defined terrorism as the peacetime equivalent of war crime.
 An act of terror in India includes any intentional act of violence that causes death, injury or property damage, induces fear, and is targeted against any group of people identified by their political, philosophical, ideological, racial, ethnic, religious or any other nature.
 This description is similar to one provided by the United Nations' in 2000.

 The Indian government uses the following working definition of terrorism, same as one widely used by Western nations as well as the United Nations, proposed by Schmid and Jongman in 1988.

-India subdivides terrorism in four major groups:
+India subdivides terrorism into four major groups: